-We have audited the financial report of Arab Bank Australia Limited (the "Company") and its subsidiaries (the "Group") which comprises the statement of financial position as at 31 December 2016, the statement of profit or loss, the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information, and the declaration by the directors as set out on pages 18 to 65.
+We have audited the financial report of Arab Bank Australia Limited (the "Company") and its subsidiaries (the "Group") which comprises the consolidated Statement of Financial Position as at 31 December 2017, the consolidated Statement of Profit and Loss, the consolidated Statement of Comprehensive Income, the consolidated Statement of Changes in Equity and the consolidated Statement of Cash Flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information, and the directors' declaration.

-In our opinion, the accompanying financial report of Arab Bank Australia Limited is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying financial report of the Group is in accordance with the Corporations Act 2001, including:

-- (i) giving a true and fair view of the Company and the Group's financial position as at 31 December 2016 and of their financial performance for the year then ended; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- (i) giving a true and fair view of the Group's financial position as at 31 December 2017 and of their financial performance for the year then ended; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001.